holmns/swift-tab/README.md

 4. When Safari prompts you, enable **SwiftTab** from Safari Settings → Extensions.

 During development you can iterate on the WebExtension in `/extension`.
 Rebuilding the Xcode target bundles the latest assets.

+## 🧑‍💻 Development Workflow

+1. `cd extension && npm install`
+2. `npm run build:extension` compiles the background and content scripts, inlines shared helpers, and writes to `dist/`.
+3. `npm run build:options` (or the top-level `npm run build`) updates the options UI bundle.
+4. Re-run the Xcode scheme or reload the extension in Safari to pick up the refreshed artifacts.

+The background service worker reads MRU stacks from storage on launch and debounces writes back to `chrome.storage.session` (falling back to `chrome.storage.local`).
+An `onSuspend` hook flushes pending writes so state remains consistent even when Safari idles the worker.

 ## 🛠 Settings